Fretherne Court: Auction (1919)

 "...
 And so we return to my poor father who died in February 1919 beloved by all, and I succeeded him.
 It was soon very evident after reading his will and consultation with the family lawyer, that my old home would have to go - there was no question about it.
 The estate had to be split up amongst the seven surviving children, with of course provisions for my mother, so I at once settled to sell Fretherne Court Estate, which had been in my family for say some ninety years. or so, my grandfather having come there as a squarson (squire clergyman) from Richmond.
 It was very sad, but Fretherne Court had no modern requirements, no central heating, and they said we used to burn a ton of coal a day there - fancy the price now, and of course you could not have got it - no electricity, although my uncle had advocated this so many years before, the kitchens about a quarter of a mile, or so to speak, from the dining rooms water supply very indifferent, only one or two bathrooms, and the drainage system - well, I finish with this ..."

 The mansion was described in the auction literature as of hansome elevation, facing south and east and commanding fine views over the Severn, approached by a carriage Drive, through well-timbered grounds with picturesque lodge entrance, delightful pleasure grounds of terrace formation.
 A fine walled kitchen garden with glass houses excellent stabling for 16 horses, garage for 5 cars.

-This was some house, what a shame we have lost it - The auction literature goes on to describe every room in detail, e.g. the entrance hall fitted with two fireplaces having old carved overmantels, with small chapel adjoining, in all 50 feet by 14 feet.

-Demolished

 The mansion was eventually demolished in the mid-1920s, and much of the high-quality materials was sold to local builders for renovations to local buildings.